THE

 Kevin James (he/him) is a local organizer based in Baltimore, MD.

-He is a former HS teacher and has been active in campaigns since the late 90’s.
+He is a former high school teacher and has been active in campaigns since the late 90’s.

 He has organized around death penalty abolition, global justice, anti-war, education reform, police accountability, housing justice, community self-determination, and Palestine solidarity work.